-The next eConveyancing mandate is less than 60 days away, from 1 July 2018 you will be required to electronically lodge all caveats and standalone transfers, along with mortgages, refinances and discharges of mortgage (including non-authorised deposit-taking institutions).
+Since 1 July 2018 you are required to electronically lodge all caveats and standalone transfers, along with mortgages, refinances and discharges of mortgage (including non-authorised deposit-taking institutions).

 Are you registered to transact?
 Find out how below.

 Since 1 July 2018, lawyers and conveyancers are required to use eConveyancing for standalone caveats and transfers, mortgages, and discharges.

 Get started by taking two steps:

 - At this stage, the only electronic lodgment network operator (ELNO) operating in NSW is Property Exchange Australia (PEXA).
 Register with PEXA.
 For more details on ELNOs, visit ARNECC’s website.

 |Sign up with an ELNO||Understand the legal framework|

 |At this stage, the only electronic lodgment network operator (ELNO) operating in NSW is Property Exchange Australia (PEXA).
 Register with PEXA.||There are a number of Acts, rules, requirements, waivers, guidance notes and agreements that, together, govern eConveyancing in NSW and help guide all parties through the process|

 How it works

 Your lawyer or conveyancer and financial institutions will enter a secure, online workspace where they can interact and transact together online.
 Within that digital environment, information can automatically feed in from the original source and can populate all documentation while the system cross-checks that information.
 Documents are created, signed and lodged within the online environment, and parties complete all necessary steps to settle the transaction within that online environment.